amitjohney/sylvatest/environment-values/README.md

 This directory contains values that users must provide to control the deployment of the cluster.

-It uses kustomisations to generate ConfigMaps and Secrets that will be passed to telco-cloud-init helm chart [helm-release.yaml](../kustomize-components/telco-cloud-init/base/helm-release.yaml) as override values over default chart [values.yaml](../charts/telco-cloud-init/values.yaml).
-These kustomisations are just provided as samples to help users to build resources that follow the expected format, feel free to build them to see how they lokk like (you can use `kubectl kustomize environment-values/kubeadm-capd` for example)
+It uses kustomisations to generate ConfigMaps and Secrets that will be passed to telco-cloud-init Helm chart [helm-release.yaml](../kustomize-components/telco-cloud-init/base/helm-release.yaml) as override values over default chart [values.yaml](../charts/telco-cloud-init/values.yaml).
+These kustomisations are just provided as samples to help users to build resources that follow the expected format, feel free to build them to see how they look like (you can use `kubectl kustomize environment-values/kubeadm-capd` for example)

 Various samples are provided for some supported environments, but they can be easily modified to adapt to your needs.
-Just keep in mind that these values will be merged by helm over default values of the chart (as in json-merge, not strategic merge) so list/arrays will be overriden, for example:
+Just keep in mind that these values will be merged by Helm over default values of the chart (as in json-merge, not strategic merge) so list/arrays will be overriden, for example:

 ```
 CHART VALUES.YAML: